chadblack/465S2017/schedule.md

 1. Schroeder, et. al. Indian Women, Chapter 14.

 2. Brimingham-Pokorny, Elba D. "La Malinche: A Feminist Perspective on Otherness in Mexican and Chicano Literature."
-Confluencia 11:2 (Spring
+Confluencia 11:2 (1996).
-   \1996).

 3. "Spanish Views of the Conquest": selections from Bernal Diáz de Castillo